I am an American, no demographic subgroup required. I believe in being fair and honest with one another in all things and at all times.

 Each April/May for the past 18 years or so, the world has gathered in the tiny town of Branson, Missouri.
 From across the globe, people come together and share stories, music, culture, friendship, and food with those of us who live nearby and those who travel from across the country.
 It is a wonderful exchange of ideas, food, culture, and music.
 And it is ending in a few short days.

 It was but a year ago when I wrote an article for here on Hubpages about World Fest; a year ago that I first heard Ireland the Show and renowned harpist Dearbhail Finnegan, her husband, and accomplished flutist Robin Slater play in person at Silver Dollar City.
 I had waited ten years to see Ireland The Show and I was entranced by the Irish dancers from Ireland the Show.
 It was well worth the wait.

 But what affected me much more deeply and brought me back this year, the final year of World Fest was not the dancers, for they are not here.
-It was not the singers from the show, for they are absent as well.
-It matters not, for what brought me back once more was the wonderful husband and wife team of Robin and Dearbhail.
-Their obvious love of the music, for one another and for the people of the area drew me back this year and as I sat and enjoyed the show they performed for us on this Friday afternoon in April, it was with great happiness and a profound sadness both for the music enjoyed live and the fact that never again will I hear them in person.
+It was not the singers from the show, for they were absent.
+It matters not, for what brought me back once more was the excellent husband and wife team of Robin and Dearbhail.
+Their obvious love of the music, for one another and for the people of the area drew me back this year and as I sat and enjoyed the show they performed for us on this Friday afternoon in April, it was with great happiness and a profound sadness both for the live music live the fact that never again will I hear them in person.

-Silver Dollar City is cancelling World Fest after this year.
+Silver Dollar City is canceling World Fest after this year.